-In Middle School you may wear one ring, a watch and one plain stud earring in each ear.
+Students may wear one ring, a watch and two plain stud earrings in each ear.
 Earrings should fit close to the ear; no hoops, drops or expanders.
-No facial piercings or other jewellery is permitted.
+No facial piercings or other jewellery are permitted.

 Students who wish to have additional piercings should do so at the beginning of the 6-week summer holiday to avoid any potential conflict over the removal of piercings during the school day during term time.